Lawrence M. Principe: History of alchemy

 Principe is recognized as one of the foremost experts on the history of alchemy.
 Principe's main studies concern the early history of chemistry, particularly alchemy, although he is also active in the study of the relationships between science and religion.
 His early studies focused particularly on the works of Robert Boyle, especially their connection to the earlier study of alchemy.
 His book The Aspiring Adept: Robert Boyle and His Alchemical Quest (Princeton, 1998) makes the case that Boyle was himself active as an alchemist.
 His later book with William R. Newman, Alchemy Tried in the Fire: Starkey, Boyle, and the Fate of Helmontian Chymistry (University of Chicago Press, 2002) also promotes the continuity between alchemy and chemistry.
 His most recent book, The Secrets of Alchemy (University of Chicago Press, 2013), provides a survey of the history of alchemy and includes explanations and replications of alchemical processes that he has carried out in his laboratory.
 Principe was the first historian of science to bring the reconstruction of alchemical experiments as a historical tool into the mainstream of scholarship, reproducing a number of experiments and reconstructing methods, tools, and settings reported by alchemical texts in his modern laboratory while accounting for impurities in substances used, conditions for the experiments, and other factors.
 Principe has uploaded several videos on the production of white lead to YouTube.

 History of science

-His book The Scientific Revolution: A Very Short Introduction (Oxford, 2011) describes and contextualizes the important scientific developments that took place from about 1500 to 1700, and explores the worldviews and motivations of the people responsible for those developments; it has been translated into Arabic, Chinese, Japanese, Korean, Spanish, and Swedish.
+His book The Scientific Revolution: A Very Short Introduction (Oxford, 2011) describes and contextualizes the important scientific developments that took place from about 1500 to 1700, and explores the worldviews and motivations of the people responsible for those developments; it has been translated into Arabic, Chinese, Italian, Japanese, Korean, Spanish, and Swedish.

 Awards

 He is the first recipient of the Francis Bacon Medal by the California Institute of Technology for significant contributions to the history of science in 2004.
+The Carnegie Foundation for the Advancement of Teaching honored him as the 1998 Maryland Professor of the Year for "extraordinary dedication to undergraduate teaching."
 Principe's book Alchemy Tried in the Fire: Starkey, Boyle, and the Fate of Helmontian Chymistry was awarded the Pfizer Award by the History of Science Society in 2005.
 In 2015, he received a Guggenheim Fellowship from the John Simon Guggenheim Memorial Foundation.
 In 2016, he received the Franklin-Lavoisier Prize in Paris from the Fondation de la Maison de la Chimie and the Chemical Heritage Foundation.
+The American Chemical Society recognized him in 2020 with its HIST Award for Outstanding Achievement in the History of Chemistry, and in 2021, he received the St. Albert Award from the Society of Catholic Scientists for his work on the historical interactions of science and religion.